1095-C Form Information

 What do I need to do with my 1095-C?

 Northwestern files the 1095-C directly with the IRS; the copy that you receive is for your information only.
 You should retain a copy of the form, but should not attach it when submitting your tax return.
 When completing your return, you will be asked if you had full-year coverage (line 61 on Form 1040).
 Your 1095-C will provide the information you need to answer this question.
+You do not need your 1095-C to file your taxes, but you should keep it with your taxes for reference.

 What if I did not receive a 1095-C?